hading/chordpro-mode/README.md

 * Ctrl-c i : Insert a chord at the point.
 You'll be prompted for the chord name in the minibuffer.
 The brackets will automatically be inserted, space trimmed, and the chord capitalized.
+* Ctrl-c l : Insert a chord at the point, chosen from a dropdown list of chords already in the document.
 * Ctrl-c w : Kills the current chord.
 The current chord is one containing the point - because of the way emacs works this means that this command doesn't do what you want if the cursor is on the